BluSda913/StillWatersCodingClass/README.md

 It has to be a long chain effect so you can get full credit for the project.

-You have to have at least three or more things built and programmed to help with the domino set up.
+You have to have at least three or more things built with NXT legos and have it programmed to help with the domino set up.